Loss based prior for the degrees of freedom of the Wishart distribution: Case study 1: Forecasting macroeconomic data

-The data we used are based on the FRED-QD dataset from \cite{McCracken2020}.
-The data are on a quarterly frequency and the time period spans from 1959Q2 to 2019Q3.
-All variables are transformed to be stationary by following \cite{McCracken2020}.
-In terms of forecasting, this choice leads to more stable predictive densities.
-Following \cite{Huber2019}, we use three sets of variables to estimate a small-scale, medium-scale and a large-scale VAR.
-The small-scale VAR only includes the real GDP growth, the GDP deflator and the Federal Funds Rate (FFR).
-The medium-scale VAR additionally uses data on investment, consumption growth and hours worked.
-The large-scale VAR includes $15$ different variables.
-Given the quarterly frequency of our data, we include $p=5$ lags for all the models considered in this section.
+In addition, we apply Diebold-Mariano $t$ tests \citep{Diebold1995} for equality of the average loss (with loss defined as the RMSE or CRPS) to compare the predictions of alternative models with the benchmark.
+The differences in accuracy that are statistically different from zero are denoted with one, two, or three asterisks, corresponding to significance levels of $10\%$, $5\%$, and $1\%$, respectively.

-We estimate the models by using the MCMC algorithm and we use $6000$ iterations with the first $1000$ iterations being discarded.
-Moreover, regarding the forecasting exercise, we use a rolling window size of $60$ quarters and we run one-step ahead forecasts.
+{As stated in Section~\ref{sec_Data_Macro}, we use three sets of variables for small, medium, and large-scale VAR models.
+The small-scale VAR only includes three variables, the medium-scale VAR seven variables, and the large-scale VAR $15$ variables.
+Given the quarterly frequency of our data, we include $p=5$ lags for all of the models considered, and we fit the models using the MCMC algorithm with $6000$ iterations after discarding the first $1000$ iterations as burn-in.
+For forecasting, we use a rolling window size of $60$ quarters and run one-step ahead forecasts.}

-Before looking at the forecasting exercise, we briefly show the results of the estimated degrees of freedom by using a rolling window estimation.
-In particular, we show the results for the three different scales of the posterior mean of the degrees of freedom estimated by using our loss-based hyperprior.
-Figure~\ref{Fig_Macro_nu} shows the results of the estimated degrees of freedom jointly with the $95\%$ highest posterior density (HPD) and the degrees of freedom used in the Normal-Wishart scenario with fixed $\nu$ (in red).
-The left panel shows the results for the small-scale VAR, the center panel for the medium-scale VAR and the right for the large-scale VAR.
+Before evaluating forecasting performance, we briefly show the results of the inferred degrees of freedom using a rolling window estimation approach.
+We show the results for the three different datasets of the posterior mean of the degrees of freedom estimated by using our loss-based hyperprior.
+Figure~\ref{Fig_Macro_nu} shows the results of the estimated degrees of freedom jointly with the $95\%$ highest posterior density (HPD) and the degrees of freedom used in the {Horseshoe}-Wishart scenario with fixed $\nu = m+1$ (in red).

-In Figure~\ref{Fig_Macro_nu}, we find strong evidence of changes in the estimated degrees of freedom across the time.
-Hence, the left panel explains an high jump in the degrees of freedom after the 2000 and a fall around the 2009, strongly related with the Lehman Brothers failure.
-These results are confirmed also in the medium-scale VAR with an improvement and increase in the last period.
-These changes are less evident in the large-scale VAR during time, but obviously it provides better results with respect to the fixed $\nu$ chosen by the researcher and equal to the number of variables plus one.
+From Figure~\ref{Fig_Macro_nu}, we observe strong evidence of changes in the estimated degrees of freedom across time.
+The left panel results indicate an increase in the degrees of freedom after 2000 and a fall around 2009, strongly linked to the Lehman Brothers failure. {These results are confirmed also in the medium-scale VAR model (center panel) with an increase also observed in the last period.
+These changes are less evident in the large-scale VAR model (right panel) but provide clear support for not fixing $\nu$.
+These findings of changes in the degrees of freedom across time can be linked to the uncertainty literature \cite[see,][]{Bloom2014}, which shows countercyclical fluctuations during recessionary periods.}